- This event has passed.

 January 20 @ 8:00 pm - 10:30 pm$25.00

 Tickets $ 25 on sale now at Bozzini’s or call 604 792 0744 to reserve by phone

 (No refunds – exchanges for a future show allowed up to 48 hrs prior to showtime)

-Our house band leader David Gogo is finally returning to Bozzini’s and he’s not coming alone.
+One of Our favourites David Gogo is finally returning to Bozzini’s

 At first I was just writing without any blinders on.
 I wasn’t sure what would be next for me, but that was OK.
 Eventually I realized that it was time for a rootsy, down home recording that I could tour solo, as a duo, or with the band.
 Whatever the situation called for.
 The idea of recording at home with all my beautiful instruments really appealed to me.

 I got in touch with my friend Steve Marriner, who I felt was the best person for this project.
 His skills as a musician are well known, but during the lockdown he had been honing his recording and engineering skills, which was perfect.
 We got to work right away and had a wonderful time creating this album.

 The songs come from different aspects of my life.
 The title track was inspired by an antique silver cup that was handed down to me after my 95 year old grandmother passed away.
 It had originally belonged to James McKay, a Métis builder of Canada and my great, great, great uncle.
 I researched his amazing life and had to celebrate him in song!
 Top Shelf is inspired by a fellow musician who I crossed paths with many times over the decades.
 His final wish was that we celebrate his life by only drinking the best stuff from the top shelf.
 I raise my glass!!